git-mdumont/IdSec/Azure AD/Count-Objects/README.md

 # Count objects in Azure AD

 This script estimates the number of objects in Azure Active Directory.
+As you know (maybe), your tenant can contains a limited number of objects in Azure AD.

 ## Project Goals